zonemaster/zonemaster/docs/public/configuration/tld-url-specification.md

 This document specifies how the URL or its absence is determined.
 The URL is determined based on based on one or more of:

-* a given domain name,
+* The given domain name,
 * Backend configuration,
 * DNS data published by the relevant TLD, and
 * RDAP data published by IANA.

+## Given Domain Name

+In this document it is referred to the `given domain name`.
+The given domain name is usually the domain name tested by Zonemaster, but the mechanisms specified here can be executed on any domain name whether or not a Zonemaster test is executed on the domain name.

+## Preconditions

+If the [given domain name][#given-domain-name] has one or more IDN labels submitted in U-label format, then those must be converted to [A-label][RFC 5890#2.3.2.1] format before the steps below can be run.
+This also applies to the TLD label.

+The given domain name must be submitted in lower case, i.e. `A-Z` must be downcased to `a-z` before submission.

+## Limitations

-In this document the only types of [URLs][URL] that are considered are `http` and `https`, i.e. URLs where the scheme is `http` or `https`.
+The only types of [URLs][URL] that the mechanisms specified in this document can result in are `http` and `https`, i.e. URLs where the scheme is `http` or `https`.
 There are also restrictions on allowed characters in that URL in section [URL string or blocking policy].
 In the same section the term `URL string` is used, and it is defined at the start of that section.

-## Limitations

-The URL used is based on the tested domain name.
-If the tested domain name matches one of the following conditions then no URL will be provided, and that can not be overridden by Backend configuration.
+The URL used is based on the [given domain name][#given-domain-name].
+If the given domain name matches one of the following conditions then no URL will be provided, and that can not be overridden by Backend configuration.

-* The tested domain name is illegal, i.e. it contains illegal character(s) that prevents it from being tested by Zonemaster.
+* The given domain name is illegal, i.e. it contains illegal character(s) that [prevents it from being tested by Zonemaster][Requirements]
-* The tested domain name is the root zone (`.`).
+* The given domain name is the root zone (`.`).
-* The tested domain name is a TLD, e.g. `se` or `fr`.
+* The given domain name is a TLD, e.g. `se` or `fr`.

 In all other cases, a URL will be provided, if available and permitted by policy configuration.

-## IDN names

-If the tested domain name has one or more IDN labels submitted in U-label format, then those must be converted to A-label format before the steps below can be run.
-This includes the TLD label.

-## Source of URL
+## Determination of URL

-The URL (or its absence) is determined based on public information, configuration and the given TLD.
+The URL is determined based on public information, configuration and the TLD of the given domain name.
+The determination order is as follows:

-The following priority applies for determining the source of the URL:
-* Highest priority is [Backend configuration] if it is configured with a specific URL for that TLD.
-See [Backend configuration] for how to configure the TLD specific URL.
+1. [Backend configuration] may set a specific URL for the given TLD.
-* Second priority is a specific DNS record as specified below in section [TXT record].
+2. A specific DNS record may be published by the given TLD, as specified below in section [TXT record], with the URL to be used.
-* The fallback is to fetch the URL for registration services found in the IANA RDAP database as specified below in section [URL from IANA RDAP database].
+3. The URL for registration services found in the IANA RDAP database as specified below in section [URL from IANA RDAP database].
+5. The fallback is to return the absense of a URL.

+Both in the [Backend configuration] and the [TXT record] there may be blocking policy to prevent any URL to returned.
+See details in the sections below.

 ## Blocking policy